-The bill revises the eligibility requirements that apply to a prisoner who is imprisoned for one or more offenses committed when the prisoner was under age 18.
-Regardless of whether the prisoner's stated prison term (broadly, the term imposed by the sentencing court, subject to adjustments) includes any mandatory time, the requirements apply automatically and cannot be limited by the sentencing court.2 These revised requirements apply to the parole eligibility of all prisoners described in the bill, regardless of when the prisoner committed or was sentenced for the offense.
-For purposes of the bill, a prisoner is "serving" a prison sentence for an offense if on or after the effective date of the bill, the prisoner is serving a prison sentence for that offense, regardless of when the sentence was imposed or the offense was committed.3
+The act revises the eligibility requirements that apply to a prisoner who is imprisoned for one or more offenses committed when the prisoner was under 18.
+Regardless of whether the prisoner's stated prison term (broadly, the term imposed by the sentencing court, subject to adjustments) includes any mandatory time, the requirements apply automatically and cannot be limited by the sentencing court.
+These revised requirements apply to the parole eligibility of all prisoners described in the act, regardless of when the prisoner committed or was sentenced for the offense.
+For purposes of the act, a prisoner is "serving" a prison sentence for an offense if on or after April 12, 2021, the prisoner is serving a prison sentence for that offense, regardless of when the sentence was imposed or the offense was committed.